 Section 1.B.1 of the MS4 General Permit requires that the County's MS4 Program Plan prepare and implement a specific TMDL Action Plan for pollutants allocated to the MS4 in approved TMDLs.
 Roanoke County has approved wasteload allocations for E. coli, Sediment, and PCBs.
-Specific TMDL Action Plans for E. coli and Sediment were completed July 1, 2015 and implementation began this permit year.
-The specific TMDL Action Plan for PCBs was completed July 1, 2016, and its initial implementation will be reported in the next annual report.
+Specific TMDL Action Plans for E. coli and Sediment were completed July 1, 2015 and implementation began last permit year.
+The specific TMDL Action Plan for PCBs was completed July 1, 2016, and its initial implementation will be reported here.
 The TMDL Action Plans are included in Section III.